aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/oleformat/sourcefullname/_index.md

 ### Remarks

-The default value is an empty string.If `SourceFullName` is not an empty string, the OLE object is linked.
+The default value is an empty string.

+If `SourceFullName` is not an empty string, the OLE object is linked.

 ### Examples